 Weidman is a tiny town located in the state of Michigan.
 With a population of 920 people and just one neighborhood, Weidman is the 494th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Weidman is generally considered to be a blue-collar town.
-36.89% of the Weidman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Weidman, you'll notice that it is more blue-collar than most other communities in America.
+36.89% of Weidman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Weidman is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Weidman who work in maintenance occupations (18.98%), food service (13.86%), and healthcare (7.68%).

 Of important note, Weidman is also a town of artists.
 Weidman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Weidman’s character.